ravielze/Labpro-BE/README.md

 2. Setup `.env`.
 Don't forget to start the database server before moving to the next step.
 3. For development, run `go run main.go`.
 Or, `go build main.go` and run the executable.

+To use with nodemon: `nodemon --exec go run main.go --signal SIGTERM`

 ## Usage

 __All API are documented__ in [localhost/docs](http://localhost/docs).